uclouvain/osis-attribution-sdk/docs/AttributionApi.md

     api_instance = attribution_api.AttributionApi(api_client)
     year = "year_example" # str |
     global_id = "global_id_example" # str |
-    with_classes = True # bool |  (optional)
+    accept_language = AcceptedLanguageEnum("en") # AcceptedLanguageEnum | The header advertises which languages the client is able to understand, and which locale variant is preferred.
+(By languages, we mean natural languages, such as English, and not programming languages.)  (optional) with_classes = True # bool |  (optional)

     # example passing only required values which don't have defaults set